ArminKardan/quickengine/1-13-qe-javascript-channel.md

 ## Overview

-In QE Javascript environments (`microservice`, `xwebsite` frontend  and backend, GAPI), and also `nodejs-worker` the global `nexus` object enables communication with all blocks.
+In QE Javascript environments (`Admin Panel`, `XWebsite` frontend  and backend, GAPI), and also `nodejs-worker` the global `nexus` object enables communication with all blocks.
 One of its features is **Channel Messaging**, a publish-subscribe model that allows applications to broadcast and receive messages across shared "channels".

 This is useful for real-time interactions such as logs, event updates, and state sharing among clients and services.